 Similarly, while CPS charging rates and conviction for domestic abuse related crimes have been increasing since 2014/15 and are in line with the England and Wales and East Midlands picture, the volume of legal decisions, charges and prosecutions has been falling.
-This has been driven in part by demand pressures on the police and CPS, higher thresholds required for charging and standards expected of digital and medical evidence and disclosure.
+This has been driven in part by demand pressures on the police, clarification of charging expectations as a result of revisions to the Code for Crown Prosecutors and standards expected of digital and medical evidence and disclosure.